jaqueday/jaqueday/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the basics on Software Developement
+- 🌱 I’m currently learning Java and Python

 <!--
 **jaqueday/jaqueday** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.